 Continuous Refactoring is a practical solution to keep the structure of Software in check.
-Sometimes, it may require re-structuring functionalities having no role with current business changes to keep Software structure stability or consistency.
+Sometimes, it may require re-structuring functionalities having no role with current business changes to maintain Software structure stability or consistency.

 There is risk involved with Refactoring, which may cause breaking of existing features and restless nights.

 Test-Driven Development (TDD) helps to mitigate breaking existing features risk.
 It helps to keep the existing-functionalities in check before and after refactoring.

 You don’t need to follow the rule book of TDD.
 You just need to have some way of proving the existing features are not disturbed.

 New tools, code practices, and technologies attract developers (as everyone wants to do better).
 When we start the development of any project, we freeze code practices: tools, frameworks, libraries, and coding style.
 These practices stay constant for years.